ssword/atlassian-crowd-client/README.md

 # atlassian-crowd-client

-A client library to communicate with an Atlassian Crowd server from Node, written in ES6.
+Promise-based client library to communicate with an Atlassian Crowd server from Node, written in ES6.

 ## Installation